joshlevent/ExchangeRateForecasting/README.md

 Saron is the average interest rate at which the Swiss National Bank (SNB) and commercial banks lend money to each other overnight.
 It is therefore very close to the SNB's key interest rate.
 SARON is calculated three times a day (12:00, 16:00, 18:00) by SIX and the daily reference rate is set at 18:00.

-All Saron Value per day (since 1999) : https://www.six-group.com/exchanges/indices/data_centre/swiss_reference_rates/reference_rates_en.html
+All Saron Value per day (since 1999) : https://www.six-group.com/exchanges/indices/data_centre/swiss_reference_rates/reference_rates_en.html (very precise)

 Per day, 1 month,3 mont, 6 month : https://data.snb.ch/en/topics/ziredev/cube/zirepo?fromDate=1999-01-01&toDate=2023-10-21&dimSel=D0(H0,H6,H7,H8,H1,H2,H3,H4,H5)